swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

     - **Rollback is only possible because every artifact is versioned**: Git tracks the code, DVC tracks the model and data, and the container registry tracks every deployable image.
-    - **Kubernetes rollout undo is the fastest operational shortcut**: it reverts to the previous pod revision without touching the registry, but it only works if that revision is still in the cluster's rollout history.
+    - **Kubernetes rollout undo is the fastest operational shortcut**: use it first to stop an incident, then follow with the canonical Git/DVC rollback to keep the source of truth consistent.
     - **The Git/DVC rollback is the canonical recovery**: it restores the source of truth and lets the CI/CD pipeline redeploy the old version cleanly.
-    - **Real new distributions need retraining, not rollback**: when drift is a signal of legitimate new data, the right action is to label it and retrain the model with the new data.
+    - **Real new distributions need retraining, not rollback**: route those samples to the Part 5 labeling workflow.
     - **Close the issue when the decision is executed**: the alerting script skips creation while an open drift-alert issue exists, so a stale issue blocks future alerts.